Devolutions/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/index.md

 		</td>
 		<td>

 Determines how the entries will be reloaded in the data source.
-For more information, please consult the [Caching](/rdm/mac/data-sources/caching/) topic.
+For more information, please consult [Caching](/rdm/mac/data-sources/caching/).
 		</td>
 	</tr>
 	<tr>